Dream Stage Entertainment: Allegations of links to organized crime

 There was speculation in the Japanese press that DSE was a front for Yamaguchi-gumi, a notorious yakuza organization.
 On June 5, 2006, Fuji Television announced that they were terminating their television contract with DSE effective immediately due to a breach of contract.
 This left Pride and Hustle without a television outlet in Japan, and the lack of the substantial revenues from the deal threatens its sustainability.
 Furthermore, Fuji banned anyone connected with DSE on their programs.

 On June 12, 2006, SKY PerfecTV!, Japan's leading satellite broadcasting company, announced that they would continue to carry DSE programming, such as Pride and Hustle.
 Hustle, and the second round of the Pride Open Weight Grand Prix, both scheduled for the Saitama Super Arena, would be broadcast live to millions of homes across Japan.
-It is important to note that SKY PerfectTV! executives mentioned the decision to carry DSE events was not final and any future problems regarding the alleged connection between DSE and Japanese mafia, as reported by Shukan Gendai, might be reason enough to discontinue the relationship.
+SKY PerfectTV! executives mentioned the decision to carry DSE events was not final and any future problems regarding the alleged connection between DSE and Japanese mafia, as reported by Shukan Gendai, might be reason enough to discontinue the relationship.